DongDongJu/DPAS_FAST26/README.md

 - **CPU online (reproducibility)**: `utils/cpu on` is called at the beginning to online as many CPUs as possible (some environments may restrict hotplug).
 - **Device naming**:
   - Microbenchmarks default to `nvme0n1,nvme1n1,nvme2n1` (can be overridden by env vars).
-  - FIG21 scripts are written assuming `nvme0n1/nvme1n1/nvme2n1`.
+  - Macro scripts are written assuming `nvme0n1/nvme1n1/nvme2n1`.

 ## Dependencies (summary)